arcege/workspaces/README.md

 ### skel file ###

 The `$WS_DIR/.skel.sh` file is copied into the workspace as .ws.sh.
-This allows a similar configuration file to be applied to all workspaces.
+This allows a similar hook file to be applied to all workspaces.